solliancenet/Azure-Machine-Learning-Dev-Guide/creating-machine-learning-pipelines/machine-learning-pipelines.md

 Now you are ready to write your code in the notebook.

-### Create AML Compute Cluster
+## Create AML Compute Cluster

 Azure Machine Learning Compute is a service for provisioning and managing clusters of Azure virtual machines for running machine learning workloads.
+In the introduction we saw how to create Azure Machine Learning workspace in your subscription.
 The following steps create a new Aml Compute in the current workspace (ws), if it doesn't already exist.
 This compute target will be used to run all the pipelines.

 ```python
 from azureml.core.compute import AmlCompute